LADSoft/OrangeC/doc/wrappers/gccocc.md

 ### Warning control

+>     gccocc -fsyntax-only file.c

+compiles file.c, but doesn't generate any files as output useful to see diagnostics without attempting to generate output files

 >     gccocc -W file.c

 shows additional warnings that wouldn't normally be shown

 >     gccocc -Wno file.c
+>     gccocc -w file.c

 doesn't show any warnings

+>     gccocc -Werror               warnings become errrors

+>     gccocc -fmax-errors=n file.c

+stops the compile after n errors are encountered

+>     gccocc -Wfatal-errors

+stops the compile after the first error.

+>     gccocc -Wall file.c
+>     gccocc -Wextra file.c

+shows more warnings.   gccocc doesn't distinguish between the two switches

+Anything else following '-W' is ignored

+for example:

+>     gccocc -Wno-int-to-pointer-cast file.c

+would ignore the flag.
+Other warning specifies are also ignored.
+This also means things like -Wa,xxx and -Wl,xxxx will also be ignored.

 ### Miscellaneous commands